 Once you are done in the Badlands head back towards I-90.
-Stop in the town of Wall, and visit Wall Drug.
+Stop in the town of Wall and visit the Wounded Knee Museum.
+This museum covers the events of December 1890 and how the Lakota homeland was stolen.
+After the museum, head over to the Wall Drug.
 Wall Drug is a massive tourist trap with just about everything you can think of.
 If it is touristy Wall Drug has it.
 Its fun to wander around and eat a few of their famous donuts.

 Head towards Wind Cave National Park.
 It is a 2-3 hour drive depending on your route.
 Almost all the cave tours are first come first serve so you want to get to the visitor center at least an hour before it opens so you can get tour desired tickets.

 Eat-in the car or stop at Wall Drug and grab some grub.

 Wind Cave National Park had a first come first serve campground called Elk Mountain Campground.

 The closest hotels are located in Hot Springs, South Dakota.
 Check out these hotels here.

 - Americas Best Value Inn Hot Springs – A family-friendly hotel with free breakfast – Read the TripAdvisor Reviews or Book Now.

 - USA Stay Hotel and Suites – A budget hotel with an indoor pool and sauna. – Read the TripAdvisor Reviews or Book Now.